 Apprenticeship Success Stories: Lauren Thompson

 Apprenticeships represent a thriving part of the UK economy and no one is more keenly aware of this than HFE and the partners we work with.
 For several years now, we’ve helped recruit and train countless fitness apprentices.
-In doing so, we’ve helped our apprenticeship partners reap a wealth of benefits, may of which can be discovered by visiting our dedicated apprenticeship page.

 A common practice for employers is to retain apprentices once their apprentice is complete and offer them long term employment.
 This is exactly what happened with Lauren Thompson, who started her fitness career at Wrightington Hotel and Country Club.